sumanakuppam/prjblockchain/README.md

 - Click "Connect Wallet" to connect your MetaMask or other wallet extension.
 - List a new item by entering the title, description, and price.
 - Purchase an item by clicking the "Purchase" button and confirming the transaction in MetaMask.

+### Problems Faced
+- While setting up the environment, to installthe npm packages, I faced path issues.
+- Also face after importing ethers to the page.tsx, faced errors near assigning variable.
+In typescript assigned type should be declared.
+I cleared them with the help of online resources.

+### Licenes
+MIT License